 Will the University’s graduation ceremonies go ahead in the summer?

 Yes.
 All of our graduation ceremonies are scheduled and expected to go ahead as planned.

 I am an Undergraduate student - will the industrial action affect my ability to graduate or progress to the next year of my programme of study?

 At this stage, we expect all eligible students to be able to graduate as planned, and continuing students to be informed of their progression status as expected.
 However, we will continue to review the situation as it develops.
 The University will take all available steps to enable eligible students to graduate or progress to the next year of study.

 I am a Taught Postgraduate student – will the industrial affect my ability to progress to the Dissertation?

 It is still a little early to consider whether the industrial action will have any impact on the timing of decisions regarding progression to the dissertation/research project stage.
 Typically, these decisions are made by the Board of Examiners in April/May.
 However Boards of Examiners have been given the flexibility to allow students to begin work on their dissertations without waiting for full end of semester results, if that is necessary.
 In the meantime you should continue to study to complete and submit work as usual.

 Will my degree be devalued because of this disruption?

 No. While the University aims to minimise the impact of the industrial action on students, it will continue to uphold high academic standards.
 Ultimately, Boards of Examiners will have the same type and quality of assessment information as always on which to make their final decisions.
 The standards for awarding credits for individual courses or for awarding a particular qualification will be no less rigorous than in previous years.
-The University will issue Boards of Examiners with clear guidance about the assessment of work in the context of the UCU action, based firmly on the existing regulatory framework.
+The University has issued Boards of Examiners with clear guidance about the assessment of work in the context of the UCU action, based firmly on the existing regulatory framework.